abhinavrau/cloud-grocy/README.md

 This will do the following:

 1. Create a VPC, subnet, firewall rules and a t2.micro EC2 instance with a public IP address
-2. Install Docker engine and docker-compose
+1. Install Docker engine and docker-compose
+1. Register the Public IP address of the EC2 instance with DuckDNS.
-3. Run nginx and grocy as docker containers provided by the [grocy-docker](https://github.com/grocy/grocy-docker) project
+1. Run nginx and grocy as docker containers provided by the [grocy-docker](https://github.com/grocy/grocy-docker) project
-4. Register the host in DNS e.g. grocy.mydomain.com ( if mydomain.com is the top level domain that was entered and registered with Route53 )
+1. Generate free SSL certificates using LetsEncrypt and install it.
+Also does auto renewal.

 ## Backups

 * In order to do scheduled backups to dropbox, you have to pre-configure the dropbox cli (dbxcli) prior to running the `terraform apply` command.
+And uncomment the `"sudo ./schedule-backup.sh"` line in the servers.tf file before running `terraform plan`.
 * Backups will be taken once a day
 * Backups will be stored in directory called grocy_backup on Dropbox

+## Restoring from Backups
+* There is a script `restore-from-backup.sh` that can restore the latest backup from dropbox.
+This has not been tested much, so use with care!
 ## Developing

 TODO